DreamLight Interactive

 Top

-When rendering scenes with LightWave or with ScreamerNet in batch or network mode (-2), you must set the range of frames to render directly within the scene itself.
-When rendering scenes with ScreamerNet in standalone mode (-3) or when using a third party network controller you may override the scene’s render range setting at the time of rendering.
+When rendering scenes with LightWave Layout or with ScreamerNet lwsn in batch or network mode (-2), you must set the range of frames to render directly within the scene itself.
+When rendering scenes with ScreamerNet lwsn in standalone mode (-3) or when using a third party network controller you may override the scene’s render range setting at the time of submitting the scene for rendering.

 Follow these steps to set the frame range to render for a scene:s